Welcome to the Website of the Algerian Embassy to Australia, New Zealand and the South Pacific:

-During the discussion, Ms. Despoja presented her multidisciplinary itinerary in favor of the promotion and the defense of the rights of women in Australia, as well at the political level as the civil society and expressed her commitment to continue her action, if elected to the Committee, at international level in favor of the promotion of women
+During the discussion, Ms. Despoja presented her multidisciplinary itinerary in favour of the promotion and the defence of the rights of women in Australia, as well at the political level as the civil society and expressed her commitment to continue her action, if elected to the Committee, at international level in favour of the promotion of women

 تعبئة الكفاءات الجزائرية المقيمة في الخارج للمشاركة في تنمية البلاد

 تعلم سفارة الجزائر جاليتها بأستراليا ، زيلندا الجديدة و دول جنوب المحيط الهادئ ,أنه في إطار تنفيذ مخطط عمل الحكومة المتعلق بتعبئة الكفاءات الوطنية المقيمة بالخارج وإشراكها في جهود التنمية الإقتصادية و الإجتماعية للبلاد، قد تم إنشاء منصة إلكترونية جديدة تدخل حيز الخدمة قريبا مخصصة لهذاالغرض

 تدعو السفارة جميع المواطنين الذين يتمتعون بكفاءات مهنية في مختلف الميادين العلمية , الإقتصادية , الإجتماعية و الثقافية الإنخراط في هذا المشروع المهم و إثرائه بمشاركتهم الفعالة

 Mobilisation of Algerian competencies living overseas to participate in the Nation’s development